5 Proven Benefits of Remote Work for Businesses and Employees

 Depending on the size of your business, the reduced need for a dedicated office space can cut costs significantly.

 Companies like Sun Microsystems and IBM, for example, saved over $50 million in real estate costs when they opted to go virtual.
 Other cost cuts include energy savings, annual commuting costs, and reduced spending on office supplies.

-Data gathered by Global Workplace Analytics found that employees would rather have the option to work remotely over receiving a pay raise, supporting the idea that employees are happier in virtual workplaces.
+Data gathered by Global Workplace Analytics found that employees would rather have the option to work remotely than receiving a pay raise, supporting the idea that employees are happier in virtual workplaces.

-For small businesses, these savings can be monumental, allowing them to spend more money on areas like email marketing and innovation, boosting their profits.
+For small businesses, these savings can be monumental, allowing them to spend more money on areas like email marketing and innovation, that can boost profits.